Lemon Blueberry Bundt Cake

 - Add the dry ingredients in three additions alternating with the sour cream, beginning and ending with the dry ingredients on low speed.
 Mix in each addition until just combined, making sure not to over mix the batter.
 There will be quite a bit of batter, so I suggest using a rubber spatula to turn the batter a few times to make sure everything is well combined.
 Then add the blueberries and gently fold them into the batter until just combined.

-- Spray a 10-inch bundt pan well with non stick cooking spray, or grease with butter and flour.
+- Spray a 10-inch bundt pan well with nonstick cooking spray.
 Pour the batter into the prepared bundt pan and evenly spread it around.

 - Bake at 350°F for 50-65 minutes or until a toothpick inserted into the cake comes out clean.
 Cover loosely with foil if needed for the last 5-10 minutes of baking to prevent excess browning.